project-arcana/phantasm-renderer/Backend.md

     SamplerState g_sampler                              : register(s0, space0);
     ```

 Shaders in PRB can be fed with up to 4 "shader arguments".
-Each shader argument consists of a `handle::shader_view` and a CBV (`handle::resource`).
+Each shader argument consists of SRVs, UAVs and samplers, all of which combine into a single `handle::shader_view`, and a separate CBV (`handle::resource`).
 Shader arguments correspond to HLSL spaces.
 Argument 0 is `space0`, 1 is `space1`, and so forth.
+The supplied order of inputs corresponds to the HLSL registers.

+Shader argument "shapes", as in the amount of arguments, and the amount of inputs per argument type, are supplied when creating a `handle::pipeline_state`.
+The actual argument values are supplied in commands, like `cmd::draw`.

 Inputs are not strictly typed, for example, a `Texture2D` can be supplied by simply "viewing" a single array slice of a texture array.
 Details regarding this process can be inferred from the creation of `handle::shader_view`, and the `shader_view_element` type.

-Shader view "shapes", as in the amount of arguments, and the amount of inputs per argument, are supplied when creating a `handle::pipeline_state`.
-The actual argument values are supplied in commands, like `cmd::draw`.

 ## Threading